aceline0/ECS-171---Group-Project/README.md

 The folder `code/` contains the different notesbooks and python scripts for the project.

+Inside `assets/img/` assets in the form of images related to the different models can be found.

 # Introduction

 Sadly, finance and fraud are two words that are deeply intertwined.
 When there is substantial monetary gain available, malicious actors will attempt to carve out a piece.
 Ever since the Diner Club's card in 1951, the convenience presented by credit cards has led to substantial growth, so much so that in 2021, 581 billion credit card transactions were processed.